Joe Antonacci: Joe Palooka comic book

-Antonacci owns the trademark to and has recreated Joe Palooka, an American comic book, formerly about a heavyweight boxing champion that debuted in 1930 and ran until the 1980s.
+He owns the trademark to and has recreated Joe Palooka, an American comic book, formerly about a heavyweight boxing champion that debuted in 1930 and ran until the 1980s.
 A brand new comic book version of the character is currently being offered for sale online, created by Antonacci and his creative team.
 Palooka is reborn as a Mixed Martial Arts (MMA) fighter.
-Antonacci's team has also created a sister series of MMA-themed comic books entitled 'Legion of Combat.
+Antonacci's team has also created a sister series of MMA-themed comic books entitled Legion of Combat.